 You don’t have to do everything in a snap, and there is absolutely no need for you to wrack your brains for ideas on how to take care of your mental health.
 Even a simple hearty meal made by your partner, a much-awaited video call with your parents and your best friend, or discovering a new skill or hobby you enjoy can do wonders for your mental well-being.
 It doesn’t have to be anything big; it just has to be something that takes your mind off stressful events, and something you particularly enjoy.

 There is no need to feel guilty about taking time off work to relax and get some well-deserved break.
-Cut yourself some slack, and you’ll be surprised at how much more productive you could even become once you’ve gotten that wonderful rest that you need.
+Cut yourself some slack, and you’ll be surprised at how much more productive you could even become once you’ve got that wonderful rest that you need.

 While we have indeed gone back to the basics, we have also noticeably transitioned into the digital age where practically almost everything can be done remotely.
 With this, remote work has been on the rise and continues to become a more permanent option for companies all over the world.
 This is where two opposing ideas meet: the traditional and modern.